Masih Saighani

-Masih Saighani (Dari: مسیح سیغانی; born 22 September 1986) is an Afghan footballer who plays as a defender for German club Türk Gücü Friedberg in Hessenliga.
+Masih Saighani (Dari: مسیح سیغانی; born 22 September 1986) is an Afghan professional footballer who plays as a defender for German club Türk Gücü Friedberg in Hessenliga, and the Afghanistan national team.

 Club career

 Aizawl

 On 26 August 2017, Saighani signed for the I-League Champions, Aizawl F.C.
 This was his first football experience outside Germany where he had been playing since 2004.
 Masih made his debut for Aizawl in the Mizoram Premier League versus Mizoram Police FC.
 His I-League debut came vs. East Bengal F.C. in a 2–2 draw.
 In the following game vs. Churchill Brothers S.C., he was adjudged the Man of the Match for his solid display in defense & playmaking attributes after Aizawl F.C. beat Churchill Brothers S.C.
 1–0.

 Masih made his continental debut for Aizawl F.C. vs. Zob Ahan Esfahan F.C. in the AFC Champions League Qualifiers.
 The I-League Champions were beaten down 3–1 but Masih & his club's performance received appreciation from the critics.
 He opened his account in the top tier of Indian Football vs. Indian Arrows in a 2–2 draw.

 Saighani finished his debut season in Indian Football with Runners' Up spot in the Mizoram Premier League, Fifth place finish in the I-League & a Quarter Final participation in the Super Cup.
 He rose to spotlight in the inaugural season.